 Endless Coworking Spaces

 There are also plenty of opportunities for digital nomads and remote workers to link up.
-There is a website called Meetup.com which is great for connecting to similar professionals and working in a group space.
+There is a website called Meetup.com, which is great for connecting with similar professionals and working in a group space.

 4. Reykjavik, Iceland

-Reykjavik, Iceland is not only known for having an incredibly fascinating landscape and beautiful sites, but it is also one of the most livable cities in the world for digital nomads and expats.
-It is one of the smallest cities in Europe, but it has some of the best selection of coworking spaces and general facilities.
+Reykjavik, Iceland, is not only known for having an incredibly fascinating landscape and beautiful sites, but it is also one of the most livable cities in the world for digital nomads and expats.
+It is one of the smallest cities in Europe, but it has some of the best selections of coworking spaces and general facilities.

 Best Places to Work in Reykjavik, Iceland: